 Wall and Ceiling Framing

 Introduces wall framing methods and principles currently used in construction and following Oregon building codes.
 Includes wall layout and assembly of studs, corners, partitions and openings.
 Addresses the calculation of material quantities and the application of related building codes.
-Prerequisites: MTH 60 or MTH 98, RD 90, WR 90 or equivalent placement test scores.
+Prerequisites: MTH 98 or placement into MTH 65; placement into IRW 115 or WR 115.
 Audit Available.

 Upon successful completion of this course, students will be able to: